Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Proposed Framework and Implementation

 \subsection{Model Design}

 \textbf{Model Architecture.} We present a Transformer-based architecture for single- or multi-vehicle binary classification.
-Given input $\mathbf{X} \in \mathbb{R}^{B \times V \times T \times F}$ (batch size $B$, vehicles $V$, sequence length $T$, features $F$), the model produces binary predictions $\hat{\mathbf{Y}} \in \mathbb{R}^{B \times V \times T}$ for each timestep.
-Global positional encoding with vehicle-specific temporal offsets aligns the vehicles individual time windows to the overall vehicle trip:
+Given input $\mathbf{X} \in \mathbb{R}^{B \times V \times T \times F}$ (Table~\ref{tab:tensor-dims}), the model produces binary predictions $\hat{\mathbf{Y}} \in \mathbb{R}^{B \times V \times T}$ for each timestep.
+Global positional encoding with vehicle-specific temporal offsets aligns the vehicles individual time windows to the vehicle trip: